Landau gauge ghost propagator and running coupling in SU(2) lattice gauge theory: Introduction

 From the phenomenological point of view the propagators can serve as input to bound state equations as there are Bethe-Salpeter or Faddeev equations for hadron phenomenology~\cite{Alkofer:2000wg,Alkofer:2006jf, Eichmann:2008ef}.
-In the ultraviolet limit they allow a determination of phenomenogically relevant parameters such as $~\Lambda_{\overline{MS}}~$ or condensates $\langle \overline{\psi}\psi \rangle,~\langle A^2 \rangle, \ldots$ e.g. by fitting ab-initio lattice data to continuum expressions (see e.g. ~\cite{Sternbeck:2012qs,Burger:2012ti} and citations therein) obtained from operator product expansion and perturbation theory~\cite{Chetyrkin:2004mf, Chetyrkin:2009kh}.
+In the ultraviolet limit they allow a determination of phenomenogically relevant parameters such as $~\Lambda_{\overline{MS}}~$ or condensates $\langle \overline{\psi}\psi \rangle,~\langle A^2 \rangle, \ldots$, by fitting ab-initio lattice data to continuum expressions (see e.g. ~\cite{Sternbeck:2012qs,Burger:2012ti} and references therein) obtained from operator product expansion and perturbation theory~\cite{Chetyrkin:2004mf, Chetyrkin:2009kh}.

-What concerns the solution of DS and/or FRG equations it is well-known that the system of those equations has to be truncated.
+What concerns the solution of DS and/or FRG equations it is well-known that in practice the system of those equations is truncated.
 The details of truncation influence the behavior of the Green functions especially in the non-perturbative momentum range around $~1 \,\mathrm{GeV}$, where the Landau gauge gluon dressing function exhibits a pronounced maximum.
 Therefore, reliable results from ab-initio lattice computations to compare with or even used as an input for DS or FRG equations are highly welcome.